PyRigi/PyRigi/doc/development/howto/database_interface.md

 )
 ```

+This returns up to ten graphs on exactly seven vertices, ordered from most to fewest edges,
+giving each graph's graph6 string and vertex count.

-`fetch` returns a list of row dictionaries.
+The `fetch` method returns a list of row dictionaries.
 Parameters:

 | Parameter  | Meaning                                                          |
 |------------|------------------------------------------------------------------|